elastic/eland/README.md

 ```

 ### NLP with PyTorch

+> [!WARNING]
+> PyTorch models can execute code on your Elasticsearch server, exposing your cluster to potential security vulnerabilities.
+> **Only use models from trusted sources and never use models from unverified or unknown providers.**

 For NLP tasks, Eland allows importing PyTorch trained BERT models into Elasticsearch.
 Models can be either plain PyTorch
 models, or supported [transformers](https://huggingface.co/transformers) models from the